stnolting/neorv32/README.md

 ![neorv32 Overview](https://raw.githubusercontent.com/stnolting/neorv32/main/docs/figures/neorv32_processor.png)

-The NEORV32 Processor is a **customizable microcontroller-like system on chip (SoC)** built around the NEORV32 [RISC-V](https://riscv.org/) CPU and written in **platform-independent VHDL**.
-The processor is intended as auxiliary controller in larger SoC designs or as *ready-to-go* stand-alone custom microcontroller that even fits into a Lattice iCE40 UltraPlus low-power & low-density FPGA.
+The NEORV32 Processor is a **customizable microcontroller-like system on chip (SoC)** built around the NEORV32 [RISC-V](https://riscv.org/) CPU that is written in **platform-independent VHDL**.
+The processor is intended as auxiliary controller in larger SoC designs or as tiny and customized microcontroller that even fits into a Lattice iCE40 UltraPlus low-power & low-density FPGA.
 The project is intended to work _out of the box_ and targets FPGA / RISC-V beginners as well as advanced users.

 Special focus is paid on **execution safety** to provide defined and predictable behavior at any time.
-Therefore, the CPU ensures that _all_ memory accesses are properly acknowledged and that _all_ invalid/malformed instructions are always detected as such.
-Whenever an unexpected situation occurs the application software is informed via _precise and resumable_ hardware exceptions.
+For example, the CPU ensures _all_ memory accesses are properly acknowledged and _all_ invalid/malformed instructions are always detected as such.
+Whenever an unexpected state occurs the application software is informed via _precise_ and resumable hardware exceptions.

-Want to know more?
-Check out the [project's rationale](https://stnolting.github.io/neorv32/#_rationale).

 * :books: For detailed information see the [NEORV32 online documentation](https://stnolting.github.io/neorv32/).
 * :recycle: Looking for an **all-Verilog** version?
 Have a look at [neorv32-verilog](https://github.com/stnolting/neorv32-verilog).